Cockburn School’s curriculum intent is to meet the needs of everyone.

 The timetable is a 30 unit week with each lesson 50 minutes long.
 There is a form period of 20 minutes at the beginning of each morning.
 Break (20 mins) is between Units 2 and 3 and lunch (35 mins) is between Units 4 and 5.
 The school day starts at 8:30am and finishes at 2:45pm.

 Students are taught in progress groups set by ability according to their Key Stage 2 average scores in the core subjects, English and maths (some Year 10 English classes are taught in mixed ability groups).
 There is flexibility in the system as students can be moved between progress groups if this is deemed appropriate following the outcomes from regular Key Assessment Points.
 Such organisation means that personalised learning is more effective and intervention is more efficient.
-There is a broad balance of traditional and vocational courses, including carefully chosen courses giving students a wide range of opportunities to gain qualifications.

 We are fully committed to improving our students’ Spiritual, Moral, Social and Cultural (SMSC) mindfulness and we work tirelessly to develop the Modern British Values (MBV) within all areas of Cockburn School life.